khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/README.md

 ## Overview

-This project documents QA testing performed on an anonymized production management platform.
+This project documents manual QA testing performed on an anonymized production management platform.

-The testing focused on identifying functional, validation, business-logic, data consistency, and UI usability issues across different application areas.
+The testing focused on identifying functional, validation, business logic, data consistency, and UI usability issues across different application areas.

+The project demonstrates a structured manual QA approach including exploratory testing, defect identification, validation, retesting, and regression testing.

+> **Confidentiality Notice**
+>
+> All application names, project data, user information, and other identifying details have been anonymized for portfolio purposes.

 ## Testing Areas